SynchronetBBS/sbbs/xtrn/mrc/readme.txt

     have a good reason for changing it.
   - The values in the [startup] section determine which room the client joins on startup, and whether the Message of the Day and banners are displayed.
+  - Change show_nicks in the [client] section to always display the nick list when connecting to the MRC server.

 4) MRC Stats